≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 origin: external surface of body of pubis and inferior pubic ramus

 insertion: posterior surface of proximal femur, linea aspera, medial supracondylar...

-The adductor canal is a muscular tunnel in the thigh.
+The adductor canal (also known as the Hunter canal) is a muscular tunnel in the thigh.
 It commences at the inferior end of the femoral triangle and terminates at the adductor hiatus.

 anteriorly: sartorius muscle

 The adductor hallucis muscle arises by two heads, an oblique and transverse head.
 It is responsible for adducting the big toe.

 transverse head: ligaments associated with metatarsophalangeal joints of lateral three toes

 oblique head: bases of metatarsals II to IV and from sheat...